prasaar/aiwhispr/README.md

 A configuration file is maintained under $AIWHISPR_HOME/config/content-site/sites-available

 We will use the example under examples/http to create a config file to index over 2000+ files which contain BBC news content.

 To create the config file run the following commands.

 You can enter "N" and choose to go with the default values
 ```
 cd $AIWHISPR_HOME/examples/http
 ./configure_example_bbc.sh
 ```

-It will display a config file
+It will finally display a config file that has been created.
 ```
 #### CONFIG FILE ####
 [content-site]